-The financial statements have been prepared on the going concern basis which assumes that the Company will be able to continue in operation for the foreseeable future.
+The financial statements are prepared on the going concern basis which assumes that the company will be able to continue in operation for the foreseeable future.

-The directors have considered the available funding facilities, cash flow projections and financial projections that are agreed as part of the 25 year business plan model agreed at financial close.
+The directors have considered the available funding facilities, cash flow projections and financial projections that are agreed as part of the 30 year business plan model agreed at financial close.